scottbale/recordity/log.md

 Switched from `log4j2` only to `slf4j` with `log4j2` binding, allowed me to capture (and quiet down) jetty logging.

+## 10/20/21

+Peg board game

+Current implementation:

+* a board is a map containing a native boolean array: `{:pegs (boolean-array ... size 15)}`
+* a move is a map containing three integers representing the source peg, the peg being "jumped" over and the empty target spot: `{:indices [1 2 3]}`
+* Currently no implementation of a game yet but I expect it will be a history of each board and each move between boards.

+Thoughts on optimizing implementation (for when there are a lot of copies in memory)

+* A move could be, instead of a map, just the vector of three longs.
+Knowing the max index is 14, this could be further optimized as a bitmask or something.
+* A board could be just the native boolean array.

 ## Appendix - links

 * compojure